dg/MySQL-dump/readme.md

 	$dump->save('export.sql.gz');

-If you want to set a connection charset diffent from 'utf8', simply pass it as optional parameter:
+If you want to set a connection charset different from 'utf8', simply pass it as optional parameter:

 	$dump = new MySQLDump(new mysqli('localhost', 'root', 'password', 'database'), 'latin1');